sumedhburbure/Flash-Erase-for-STM32/README.md

 # Flash-Erase-for-STM32
 Flash Erase Example Code for STM32F429 Development Board.

-You can read the article about brief introduction and use cases for flash erase here: https://sumedhburbure.medium.com/flash-erase-for-stm32-5abf8e206bec
+You can read my article about brief introduction and use cases for flash erase here: https://sumedhburbure.medium.com/flash-erase-for-stm32-5abf8e206bec

 ### Reference: